-I was one lucky Mrs this Christmas; I got the extraordinary gift of a trip Edinburgh.
+I was one lucky Mrs this Christmas; I got the extraordinary gift of a trip for two days in Edinburgh.
 As you can imagine this was totally up my street and I got to planning almost immediately.

 We flew with easyjet early on a Saturday morning arriving in the city by 10am, after a quick tram ride from the airport to York Place we checked in Hotel Indigo.
 I knew the weekend was going to be aces when we were allowed into our room pre 11am which is practically unheard of.
 Scotland I like you a lot already.
 Our room was a Superior King which was spacious and comfortable, and the best bit (according to CLB) was the complimentary Irn-Bru!